 The Sports Coaching and Development degree will prepare you to work in a multitude of coaching, teaching and development roles, instilling the coaching, leadership and development skills that will allow you to change lives through sport.

-You will gain an understanding of the varied, dynamic and constantly changing nature of sports coaching and development, from grass roots community projects that engage people to take up sport to working with elite athletes at the top of their game.
-Our Sports Coaching and Development degree will integrate theory and practical lectures with opportunities to work in the sports industry, gaining experience of both school and community sport.
+You will gain first-hand experience of working in the sports industry, either with a sports development organisation, a social enterprise, a school or community club.
+Through these placements, you’ll gain an understanding of the changing nature of sports development from grass roots community projects that engage people to take up sport or physical activity to working with elite athletes at the top of their game.

 There are two study options: on campus, based at our USW Sport Park, or a blended learning route for students who are currently working in a sport setting.

 You will gain knowledge of how sport is organised, delivered and managed in the community, and you will have the opportunity to lead sports activities and events.